farzadafi/Design_Pattern/Prototype/Readme.md

 4. **Improves performance**: The use of cloning in the Prototype pattern can improve performance by avoiding unnecessary object creation operations.
 Cloning an existing prototype is generally faster than creating a completely new object from scratch.

+#### Disadvantage

+1. **Complexity**: Implementing the Prototype pattern in Java requires defining and managing the cloning process for each concrete prototype.
+This can add complexity to the codebase, making it harder to understand and maintain.

+2.  **Complex object** : Cloning complex objects that have circular references might be very tricky.